chrisquince/STAMPS_Tutorial2017/README.md

 ```
 head -n 10 genome_coverage.tsv
 ```
 which has format "Sample\tSpecies\Strain\Coverage\Relative frequency".
+We will now use CONCOCT/DESMAN to resolve these *de novo*.

 ## Running CONCOCT2 and DESMAN on the complex mock